Ivy Ling Po: 2000s

 Ivy Ling Po's career revived in 2002 when she was cast with another veteran Shaw actress, Hu Chin, in a stage production of Butterfly Lovers.
 Two original cast members, Li Kun, and Jen Chieh, reprised their respective roles.
 She toured extensively with this production, bringing it to Malaysia, Singapore, Taiwan, and the United States.
 Ivy Po restaged the production two years later in Taiwan.

 Ling Po has performed in concerts in Taiwan, the United States, and Malaysia.
 Her two concerts at Genting Malaysia in 2005 included Hu Chin, Chin Hsiang Lin, and Yueh Hua.

 In 2006, Ling Po performed at the Hong Kong Coliseum as part of a large group of singers for the Everlasting Golden Hits concert.
-She sang her signature songs from The Love Eterne, duetting with Lisa Wang, who sang the part of Zhu Yingtai.
+She sang her signature songs from The Love Eterne, duetting with Liza Wang, who sang the part of Zhu Yingtai.
 She also performed her version of "Jiao Dao" from The Crimson Palm.

 In April 2004, Ling Po was among the first Hong Kong celebrities who opened the Avenue of Stars in Tsim Sha Tsui, adding her handprints and signature.
 In January 2006, Ling Po was awarded the WIFTI-HK Professional Achievement Award, with the re-release and screening of the remastered film The 14 Amazons at the Hong Kong Visual Arts Centre.
 In October 2006, Ivy Ling Po, Hu Chin, and Xie Lei performed at Star City in Sydney, Australia.
-Ling Po also performed at the Frances Yip S.U.C.C.E.S.S. concert, held at the Queen Elizabeth Theatre in Vancouver on October 30, 2006.
+Ling Po also performed at the Frances Yip S.U.C.C.E.S.S. concert, held at the Queen Elizabeth Theatre in Vancouver on 30 October 2006.